kpaulus1997/pyjamas/README.md

 | range(2)          | [0, 1]          |
 | range(10).length  | 10              |
 | range(5, 10)      | [5, 6, 7, 8, 9] |

+<a name="test"></a>
+## Testing

+This package is heavily tested and tries to cover every possible scenario with unit test, in case you should find something we didn't thought about please contact us.
+We are much obliged for your help.